 At the Faculty of Humanities the departments are responsible for providing office space.
 If possible, the research school will try to arrange a flexible work space for externally or self-funded PhD candidates.

-The Graduate School of Humanities and the National Research Schools offer PhD training.
+The research schools, the Graduate School of Humanities and the National Research Schools all offer PhD training.
 Their programmes are open to all PhD candidates.

-PhD candidates are expected to hand in a pilot study for evaluation in their first year.
+All faculty-funded PhD candidates are expected to hand in a pilot study for evaluation in their first year.
 The pilot study is evaluated by the supervisors, an external reader and the director of the Research School.
-The director of the school decides on the basis of the evaluations whether or not funding of the project will be continued.
+The director of the school decides on the basis of the evaluations if the project will be continued.
 Since the continuation of the PhD project depends on the quality of the pilot study, the timely completion of the pilot study should be the absolute priority for both the PhD candidate and the supervisors in the first year.

 The month in which the evaluation will take place is stipulated in the PhD candidate’s employment contract and is usually 6 months before the end of the contract date (normally for PhD candidates with a full time contract in the 9th month of the contract period).